enkelmedia/NewsletterStudioContrib/Newsletter Studio V15/Extensions-Demos/readme.md

 Email: admin@demo.com
 Pass: 1234567890

-**NOTE!** Since the Umbraco-database is created when you run the website the first time most of the extensions need to be activated/allowed in Administration -> Workspace.
-This goes for things like `Themes`, `Recipient List Providers`, `Merge Field Providers`.
+**NOTE!** Since a new Umbraco-database is created when you run the website the first time, you will need to go to the `Email`-section, then `Administration`, edit the default workspace and activate the extensions to see them in the UI.
+This is required to see extensions like `Themes`, `Recipient List Providers`, `Merge Field Providers` and more.